hirosystems/docs/docs/get-started/transactions.md

 ## Garbage Collection

-Broadcasted transactions will stay in the mempool for 256 blocks (~42 hours).
-If a transactions is not confirmed within that time, it will be removed from the mempool.
+Broadcast transactions stay in the mempool for 256 blocks (~42 hours).
+If a transactions is not confirmed within that time, it is removed from the mempool.

 !> Most transactions stay in the mempool due to nonce issues.
 If you see a transaction pending for an unusual time, review the nonce of the account and the transaction.